BayashiPascal/RunRecorder/README.md

 curl -d 'action=<action>&<data>' -H "Content-Type: application/x-www-form-urlencoded" -X POST https://localhost/RunRecorder/api.php
 ```
 * using the provided shell script from the command line:
 For ease of use, a shell script is available: `Repos/RunRecorder/WebAPI/runrecorder.sh`.
 Replace in this script `https://localhost/RunRecorder/` with the URL to your copy of the Web API, ensure it's executable (for example, `chmod +x Repos/RunRecorder/WebAPI/runrecorder.sh`) and accessible (for example, add `export PATH=$PATH:Repos/RunRecorder/WebAPI/` in your `~/.profile`).
-Then you'll be able to send command to the Web API as follow: `runrecorder.sh <action> <data>`.
+Then you'll be able to send command to the Web API as follow: `runrecorder.sh <action> '<data>'`.
 * if you use C:
 You should consider using the RunRecorder C libray (see next section), but you can also do it as follow:
 ```